 Starting today, you can take steps to lower your risk of hypertension.
 The U.S. Preventive Services Task Force (USPSTF) recommends that adults 18 and older get their blood pressure checked annually.9

 It is possible to manage your blood pressure — and the Compass Rose Health Plan has resources to help!
-Members and their eligible spouse can each earn 50 reward points when getting an annual preventive care exam.
+High Option plan members and their eligible spouse can each earn 50 reward points when getting an annual preventive care exam.
 Plus, they can each earn an additional 50 reward points if they bring the UMR Physician Lab Form to their visit and have their provider fill out their biometric screening.
 That is 100 points each!

 Need help finding a primary care physician?
 Use our Find a Provider tool to locate a health care provider who can work with you to create a plan that helps you develop healthy habits to decrease your risk of high blood pressure and heart disease.